MasaCMS/MasaCMS/README.md

 box install muracms
 box start
 ```

-You will however, need to have a running database instance to create your db and register the dsn with the CFML service.
+However, you will need to have a running database instance to create your db and register the dsn with the CFML service.

 * https://www.ortussolutions.com/products/commandbox
 * https://www.forgebox.io/view/muracms